robinrodricks/FluentListView/README.md

-How do I change the way the “Filtering” menu works?[¶](#how-do-i-change-the-way-the-filtering-menu-works "Permalink to this headline")
+How do I change the way the “Filtering” menu works?
 -------------------------------------------------------------------------------------------------------------------------------------------

 > _I really like the ‘Filter’ menu, but I want to change the values that are shown in the check list.
 How do I do that?_